 The type of sales professional who can help you with your enrollment processes will usually be an insurance representative, a car sales professional, or a business-to-business sales executive.

-What do these people know about educational theory, pedagogy, scaffolding and metacognition?
-Probably nothing…but neither does the electrician or accountant.
+What do these people know about educational theory, pedagogy, scaffolding and metacognition

 These people know that there is a process to follow for successful sales, and the great ones are cognizant of the systems thinking that must be considered to get all the constituents around the table to establish their position as a “trusted advisor” and not just a “vendor.”

-Tenacity, product knowledge, competitive awareness, overcoming objections and supreme confidence are just five of the many qualities required of the successful salesperson, and these are qualities that someone at your school must have today when they’re dealing with parents who are looking at enrolling their children in your educational environment and will be expected to pay four or five-figure sums for the privilege.
+Tenacity, product knowledge, competitive awareness, overcoming objections and supreme confidence are just five of the many qualities required of the successful salesperson, and these are qualities that someone at your school must have today when they’re dealing with parents who are looking at enrolling their children in your educational environment, and will be expected to pay four or five-figure sums for the privilege.

 As with any system, there are five components that are necessary for enrollment success: